daltonmaag/fonttools/Doc/source/designspaceLib/xml.rst

 provide one of the attributes below.

 For user-space coordinates:

 -  ``uservalue``: required, number.
 The value on this axis in user coordinates.

+   .. versionadded:: 5.0

 For design-space coordinates:

 -  ``xvalue``: required, number.
 The value on this axis in design coordinates.
 -  ``yvalue``: optional, number.
 Separate value for anisotropic interpolations.

 .. rubric:: Example